 - Housing: There is no on-campus housing available for this workshop.
 For a listing of local Dallas hotels near the SMU campus and out-of-state discounts, go to http://www.campustravel.com/university/smu/visit_smu.html

-- Required Materials: A required toolkit will be available for purchase at the workshop for $100.
+- Required Materials: A required toolkit will be available for purchase at the workshop for an additional $125.
 Payments for the toolkit may be made via cash or check made payable to Ann MacMillan.

 Instrument Repair Faculty:

-Ann MacMillan holds a bachelor’s degree in music education from Emporia State University and a master’s of music education from the University of North Texas.
+Ann MacMillan holds a Bachelor of Music Education from Emporia State University and a Master of Music Education from the University of North Texas.
 In 1982 MacMillan began repairing musical instruments at Foster Music Company in Garden City, Kansas.
 During her master’s degree program at UNT she began working at Brook Mays Music Company, working there for eight years before joining the UNT College of Music as a repair technician and instructor in 1997.
 MacMillan has taught clinics for band directors in the Dallas area, Aiken South Carolina, Interlochen summer programs, SMU, and presented clinics at KMEA and TMEA.